 What happens after a case is clarified?

 For many of the inquirers, our documentation is just the first step.
 They continue their research based on the new leads they’ve gotten from us.
 Families also come to Bad Arolsen to view the original documents, because often these documents are the last trace of their relatives.
 People take long journeys upon themselves for this purpose, for example from the USA or Australia.
-Often they also visit the various concentration camps where their relative was detained.
+Often they also visit memorials that have been established on the sites of former concentration camps.
 And they bring their children with them.
 The whole family talks about the fate the relative suffered under the Nazis, and so the story gets passed on to the younger generation.
 In many cases these are families that long thought they weren’t affected by the events or didn’t believe they could ever find anything out.

 How do the many inquiries from the later generations change the work of the Arolsen Archives?
 How do these inquiries differ from those that used to come from the victims themselves?